aamkye/ubuntu_on_WD_PRx100/readme.md

 ### Disable internal flash memory

-If the internal flash memory is completely broken, you may be unable to restore the original WD OS.
+If the internal flash memory is completely broken, you may be unable to restore the original CloudOS.

 Installing Ubuntu is a solution, but you'll see system freezes when polling the disks in the `dmesg` output.